How to Decide Whether to Pay for Local Business Listings

 Note that you won’t always have to pay for listings just because they are on the first page of search.
 Instead, ask the next question.

-Is there a free option for getting a listing on the site?
+Is there a free option for getting a business directory listing?

 In many cases, the answer to this is yes.
 Many popular local business directories, like Yelp, offer both free listings and paid advertising.
 Your goal is to look for an option on the site to add or claim your free listing.
 If you found the site through a Google search of your business name, go for the claim option.